 Checking in on Handshake using TMR

-- Operators taking part are asked to contact Shubie radio (dispatch Shubenacadie NS) to find the Mutual aid channel for Handshake.
+- Operators taking part are asked to contact Shubie radio (dispatch Shubenacadie NS) to find the Mutual Aid or Common Channel for Handshake.

 - Once Shubie gives you that information find that channel on your radio.
 Learn the channels.

 Net Control ask for agencies to check in respond with your agency name

 only.
 Once they have all the agencies marked down they will then call

 you in by order of received.